netzero-labs/netzero-labs/docs/tariffs/Dynamic-Electricity-Pricing.md

 - [Amber Electric](https://www.amber.com.au/) (Australia)
 - [ComEd Hourly Pricing](https://hourlypricing.comed.com/) (ComEd, Illinois, US)

-If you are in a region with a supported provider, you will see a "Utility Rate Plan" option in the main menu.
+If you are in a region with a supported provider, you will see a **Settings > Utility Rate Plan** option in the menu.

 ## Agile Octopus Configuration

-If you're currently on an Agile Octopus plan, configure your region, import and export tariff, and check the "Automatically update rate plan" checkbox.
+If you're currently on an Agile Octopus plan, configure your region, import and export tariff, and check the **Auto update rate plan** checkbox.
 This will result in a few changes:
 - Your prior tariff configuration will be overridden.
-In the future, the app will allow restoring the original plan; for now, make sure to separately store your existing rate plan if you created it manually and might need it in the future.
+Make sure to separately store your existing rate plan if you created it manually and might need it in the future.
 - Your new tariff configuration will reflect the current pricing schedule.
 You can confirm the pricing using the [Agile Dashboard](https://agile.octopushome.net/dashboard).
 - As new tariffs are announced (usually around 4pm), the tariff configuration will be